SciCompKL/CoDiPack/documentation/TutorialB2.md

 Tutorial B2: Tape helper {#TutorialB2}
 ============

-This tutorial describes the basic use of the codi::TapeHelper which gives a simpler access to the CoDiPack tapes.
+This tutorial describes the basic use of the codi::TapeHelper which simplifies the access to CoDiPack tapes.
 The user does not need to care about which variables are registered as inputs or outputs and does not need to remember them.
 Also, all the tape management - like resets or adjoint clears - is handled by the codi::TapeHelper.